Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 - violet nodes are DTDL AAS.
 This corresponds to the shell header of each AAS factory data; such as factory, line, machine and machine type.
 - aqua nodes are DTDL Submodels.
 A DTDL AAS can contain multiple submodels.
 For example, the AAS Factory (Seattle's Factory) has three submodels to access information about the Nameplate, Machines and Lines.
 - sky blue, yellow and red nodes are Properties (representing different data types).
 A DTDL Property describe a property value.
 Useful for storing telemetry data.
-For example, the Submodel OperationalData reports temperature data.
+For example, the Submodel OperationalData (of each Robot) reports temperature data.

 To accomplish this result, we encourage using the Azure SDK for Azure Digital Twins interactions.
 We suggest start creating POCO classes here as well for the AAS twins and relationships definitions in the implementation.
 As an example, here is of the [ADT Submodel Twin POCO class definition](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Models/Adt/Twins/Submodel.cs#L12).